HGStyle/GD-SaveFileFixer/README.md

 # Geometry Dash Savefile Fixer

-This tool can fix most problems that make unable to open the game by the savefiles. (which the game will only launch if you move the savefiles to other folders.)
+This tool can fix most problems that make the game unable to open due to the savefiles. (which means that the game will only launch if you move the savefiles to other folders.)
 This is an ameliorated version of the [Geometry-Dash-Savefile-Fix](https://github.com/WEGFan/Geometry-Dash-Savefile-Fix) made by [WEGFan](https://github.com/WEGFan) but since he seems inactive now, and there are some issues opened, I wanted to help these people to don't lose their data.
 This is an entire rewrite of the code, I licensed it under [MIT License](https://hgstyle.mit-license.org/2023) so you can do almost anything you want on this software, including using it in closed-source projects and so on...
 Only 1 thing: credit me (plz).
 Thanks you all.

 ## Note

 ### 2.2 certainly fixed this bug, so if you are using 2.2 it's very very unlikely this program will fix your game.
-However, for 2.1 and before, this software is still quite usefull, and still working great!
+However, for 2.1 and before, this software is still quite useful, and still working great!

 ## Instructions